Watertown’s Irish Festival goes on despite coronavirus

 But one volunteer is expressing concerns about the possibility that someone attending the event could have the coronavirus without knowing it and could allow it to spread to the thousands of people at the festival.

-The volunteer, who asked to be remain anonymous fearing repercussions it might affect their business, said the festival could be postponed until the coronavirus threat wanes.
+The volunteer, who asked to be remain anonymous fearing repercussions that might affect their business, said the festival could be postponed until the coronavirus threat wanes.

 Ms. Strife, however, stressed festival organizers will not put the public in jeopardy.